ddvk/remarkable-hacks/README.md

    to them

 ## **[BEST]** Bookmarks
-- To bookmark a page, click the upper right corner
+- To bookmark a page, click the upper right corner (touch not pen)
-- To edit the bookmark name, long-press the upper right corner
+- To edit the bookmark name, long-press the upper right corner (touch not pen)
 - To see the Bookmarks Lists, click the icon (see Tools above) You can rename bookmarks by long-pressing them.